voukatas/jerry/README.md

 # Jerry

-A basic skeleton for a Multi-threading HTTP Server with Blocking I/O that prints a "Hello World!" message to the clients
+A basic structure for a Multi-threading HTTP Server with Blocking I/O that parses part of GET request and sends to browser the requested page

 ## Getting Started